AlexJinlei/Autonomous_UAVs_Swarm_Mission/README.md

 Drone swarm set: Modified 3DR iris+ drones

-Actions: Take off -> Square formation -> Diamond formation -> Triangle formation -> Return to launch point
+Actions:
+1. All drones self-arm.
+Leader check the status of all follower drones.
+Take off when all drones are ready.
+2. Take off in square formation.
+3. Change formation from square to diamond while flying forward.
+4. Change formation from diamond to triangle while flying forward.
+5. Leader drone commands all follower drones go home.
+When all the follower drones land on launch point, leader drone go home.

 #### RESULT